moeamaya/architechie/src/pages/about/index.md

   Our world is changing more from software than skyscrapers, and as keepers of culture, architects need to be involved.
 description: >
-  <em>We're an intrepid band of architects now working in the tech industry and
+  <em>Architechie is a global network of people working at the intersection of
-  helping others do the same.
-We host events, workshops, and throw a killer happy hour.</em><br><br>
+  architecture and technology.
+Architechie's braintrust of creatives and builders have been brought together by their shared excitement about the built world and their desire to improve it. </em><br><br>

   1. Architechie is first and foremost people.<br>